-The certification covers the standard NIST [17] and Brainpool [18] Elliptic Curves with key lengths of 160, 163, 192, 224, 233, 256, 283, 320, 384, 409, 512 or 521 bits, due to national AIS32 regulations by the BSI.
+The certification covers the standard NIST [17] and Brainpool [18] Elliptic Curves with key lengths as defined in the SFRs.
 Note that there are further uncounted side channel secure curve types, which the user can optionally add in the composition certification process.